Zettlr/zettlr-docs/docs/en/getting-started/troubleshooting.md

 Like any software, Zettlr might cause problem from time to time.
 This page contains instructions on how to resolve many of these issues.
 We have years of experience, and as such the options listed below should work in most cases.

+!!! note

-> Please attempt the steps listed here and consult [the FAQ](../reference/faq.md) first if you encounter any problems.
+    Please attempt the steps listed here and consult [the FAQ](../reference/faq.md) first if you encounter any problems.
 If these steps do not solve your issue, please [ask our community](get-involved.md/#general-resources).
 If our community cannot help you as well, please open an issue on GitHub.

 ## 1. Try Turning it Off and On Again

 Many problems can be solved by simply quitting Zettlr and restarting it.
 Sometimes, a restart of your computer might help, too.

+!!! note

-> If you can reliably reproduce the problem, that is: the problem _always_ appears after you perform a specific action, this indicates that you've found a replicable bug.
+    If you can reliably reproduce the problem, that is: the problem _always_ appears after you perform a specific action, this indicates that you've found a replicable bug.
 In that case, please provide us with a these steps when you open an issue.

 ## 2. Install the Most Recent Version